arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ![Onboard RJ45 connector in Opta™ devices](assets/user-manual-13.png)

-Some of the key capabilities of Opta™'s Ethernet transceiver are the following:
+Some of the key capabilities of Opta's Ethernet transceiver are the following:

 - **Speed and duplex mode**: It can operate at 10 Mbps (10BASE-T) or 100 Mbps (100BASE-TX).
 It also features auto-negotiation, which means it can automatically determine the best speed and duplex mode for communication.
 - **HP Auto-MDIX**: This feature allows you to use a straight-through or crossover Ethernet cable.